Oxford University Student Union: 1980s: No Platform Referendum

+A major upset occurred in the 1981 elections, when an Independent group of ex-JCR Presidents from apolitical colleges banded together as the 'Bernadistas', and won an overall majority.
+Alan Hughes of Trinity (known as 'Bernard' because of his resemblance to Bernard Levin) was the President, and Jervis Smith of Queen's served as the other sabbatical officer.

 In December 1985 OUSU adopted a No Platform policy following a controversial invitation to Patrick Harrington to speak at the Brasenose Debating Society.
 The Oxford University Conservative Association organised a petition of almost 700 signatures, more than the minimum requirement, to put the policy to a referendum of the student union's members.
 In late February 1986, the No Platform policy was overturned by a vote of 3,152 against with 2,246 in favour.

 Protests and occupations 1990s to date

 Several student groups participated in protests against the introduction of tuition fees from 1998 onwards, with Oxford students playing a major role in the nationwide Campaign for Free Education.
 Activities included non-payment campaigns, the occupation of Exam Schools in 1998 and of the Development Office in November 1999, several marches and a short-lived blockade of the University Offices.
 OUSU support for these protests was limited in 1998, but became more formal during the presidency of Anneliese Dodds (1999).
 Following another occupation of Exam Schools in January 2004, the university pursued disciplinary action against five OUSU sabbatical officers.

 In 2001 and 2007, OUSU led protests against speakers at the Oxford Union.
 In 2001, Kirsty McNeill led a successful protest to stop the visit of Holocaust denier David Irving to the debating society.
 In 2007, the Oxford Union attracted condemnation again for inviting Irving and BNP leader Nick Griffin to speak at a "free speech forum".
 The then OUSU President, Martin McCluskey, led a campaign against the visits which attracted attention and support from national anti-fascist organisations, politicians and media commentators.

 Oxford SU has also been mentioned in a Governmental enquiry of freedom of speech in universities due to one of its liberation campaigns disrupting a talk at St John's College organised by a student anti-abortion rights group on abortion in Ireland.
-A protest started shortly after one of the organisers introduced the speakers and involved chants such as "Pro-life, that’s a lie, you don’t care if women die".
+A protest started shortly after one of the organisers introduced the speakers and involved chants such as "Pro-life, that's a lie, you don't care if women die".
 The police were called after one of the protesters got into a minor altercation with a security guard, although no arrests were made and the talk eventually started after 40 minutes.